-In your first year you’ll complete four foundation year modules designed to prepare you for the next three years, covering study skills and an introduction to business management.
+In your foundation year (first year) you’ll complete four modules designed to give you the skills and knowledge you will need to study business management at university level.

 After this, you will learn the concepts and practice of global business management alongside how to meet your own objectives, such as starting a business.
 We’ll help you achieve this by teaching real-life business situations and case study analysis, as well as hosting discussions with guest speakers.
 Other modules include digital marketing, corporate risk management and sustainability in business.